Links on Android Authority may earn us a commission. Learn more.

 - Everybody will get a kick out of the Sony WH-1000XM4.
 This may seem like a lazy answer, but if you have the money it’s easy to recommend these all-purpose headphones.

-- Noise-cancelling die-hards are well aware of the Sony WH-1000XM3 and all its greatness, and will appreciate the WH-1000XM4 improvements that have made Sony’s noise-cancelling even better.
+- Noise-cancelling die-hards are well aware of the Sony WH-1000XM3 and all their greatness, and will appreciate the WH-1000XM4 improvements that have made Sony’s noise-cancelling even better.

 - Travelers and commuters need the powerhouse battery life of the WH-1000XM4.
 It isn’t all about battery, though, because sound quality and noise-cancelling are also excellent.